This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 There are a lot of articles out there that go in-depth on this topic, so I won’t.
 I recommend this one from MOZ.

-Domain Authority was introduced by Moz.
-The score ranges from 1 to 100 and is an indication of how well a website is going to score in search engine rankings.
+Moz introduced Domain Authority.
+The score ranges from 1 to 100 and indicates how well a website is going to score in search engine rankings.
 Try to see the score on Domain Authority as an index.

-The score is generated from hundreds of factors, but how it is calculated and what all these factors are is a big secret.
+The score is generated from hundreds of factors, but how it is calculated and all these factors remain a big secret.